Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/02a_Workflows.md

 ![Settings sidebar](../../Assets/Screenshots/ActindoWorkFlow/Workflows/SettingsSideBar01.png "[Settings sidebar]")

 - *Key*
     Place key.
 This field is read-only.
-The key is required for API access and must be unique within the workflow version. <!--- Stimmt das, dass er unique sein muss?
-Beim Import Channels order..ist der Key nicht unique.. p-out-0, p-id-0p-businessDocument-0...-->
+The key is required for API access and must be unique within the workflow version.

 - *Data container*
     Use this field to define the data type to be used in the place.
 If necessary, click the ![Delete](../../Assets/Icons/Cross02.png "[Delete]") (Delete) button to display the whole list of available data types.
 Enter a search text for the desired data type.
 The list of transitions is filtered for your search text as you type.
 Select the radio button of the appropriate option.